-- actively engage students in the process of historical enquiry to develop them as effective and independent learners, and as critical and reflective thinkers with enquiring minds
+- actively engage students in the process of historical enquiry to develop them as effective and independent learners, and as critical and reflective thinkers

 - develop students’ abilities to ask relevant questions about the past and to investigate them critically using a range of sources in their historical context

 - enable students to organise and communicate their historical knowledge and understanding in creative ways and reach substantiated judgements